 Please note that We Robot authors do not present their papers (except for the occasional panel or lightning-round-format presentations).
 Instead, the paper will be briefly summarized by a discussant.
 We make all papers available one month before the conference so that the discussant—and all attendees—can read them.
 These presentations will be very brief (no more than 10 minutes) and will consist mostly of making a few points critiquing the author’s paper to kick off the conversation.
 Authors will then respond briefly (no more than 5 minutes).
 The rest of the session will consist of a group discussion with the discussant acting as a moderator.

 We Robot’s poster session is designed to accommodate late-breaking and cutting-edge projects.
 This session is ideal for researchers to get feedback on a work-in-progress.

-The submission portal will open on August 1, 2019, and a proposal for posters are due by February 1, 2020.
+The submission portal will open on August 1, 2019, and a proposal for posters are due by February 14, 2020 (Extended Deadline).
 Submissions should include the title of the proposed poster, and an abstract of maximum 500 words.

 A digital copy of selected posters will need to be provided by March 23, 2020.
 Authors will need to print and bring a hard copy to the conference.

 At least one of the authors of each accepted poster should plan to be present the poster.
 We will waive all conference fees for one author of each accepted poster.